 Carolina Complete Dental is proud to offer some of the latest technology in dental care here in our own Goose Creek dental office.
-Dr. Jason Barganier, Dr. Emma Bale and Dr. Trey Clark use only the most advanced technology so our patients get to experience less pain and discomfort, longer-lasting and more natural-looking restorations, fewer appointments and less time spent in the dental chair!
+Dr. Jason Barganier and Dr. Emma Bale use only the most advanced technology so our patients get to experience less pain and discomfort, longer-lasting and more natural-looking restorations, fewer appointments and less time spent in the dental chair!

 CAD and CAM stand for Computer-Aided Design and Computer-Aided Manufacturing, respectively.
 These remarkable tools allow us to craft custom dental solutions, such as bridges, crowns, onlays, and inlays.

 With the use of CERamic REconstruction CAD/CAM, Dr. Barganier, Dr. Bale,, and the whole Carolina Complete Dental team have the ability to create long-lasting, extremely precise tooth restorations in an unlimited number of configurations.
 In the past, this process was long and inconvenient, involving multiple visits to the office.
 However, CAD/CAM technology has enabled your dentist to create and fit you with customized, smile enhancing tooth restorations in a single visit!

 If you have any questions about what CEREC® technology can do for you, give us a call and we’ll schedule an appointment in our conveniently located Goose Creek office.